Barbel Fish – The African Sharptooth Catfish

 Barbel are sensitive to noise and feed during the early morning and late afternoon/evening.
-The Bottlenose fish are also active in the early evening.
+The bottlenose fish are also active in the early evening.

 They are a great fish to catch as it is an excellent fighter and very strong in and out of the water.
-It will drag your line to the bottom, with strong runs in between.
+It will drag your line to the bottom, with strong runs between.

 Be careful as it will wrap around any obstruction in the water such as rocks and trees and other water plants.

 It can also twist itself around the line in order to break it off.
 Strong tackle is a must to lift this catfish from the bottom and to manage the runs.